 This tip should probably go first.
 Even though we all sometimes go through a last-minute packing madness, try to take a few hours a couple of days before the take-off to plan your outfits.
 Whenever I leave the packing to the night before (and my alarm is set to 4am), stress levels are usually through the roof.
 I suddenly realize that a few things have just been washed and are still wet, a few pieces are dirty and other items fall into “I don’t even like them” category.
 As a result, I shove 15 tops into the suitcase even though I KNOW I will end up wearing 3 or 5 of them.
 Also, think about the type of holiday you’re going to take.
 If it’s a relaxing beach break, most likely you won’t need 7 pairs of heels.
 You’ll probably live in your flip-flops anyway.
 And most importantly, enjoy yourself, whether you’re “ready” or not.
 That’s what holidays are for.

-* Gifted items; content not sponsored; all thoughts & opinions are my own.
+* Disclaimer: gifted items; content not sponsored; all thoughts & opinions are my own.

 WHAT I’M WEARING